tylux/salt-opencart/README.md

 ## Description

-Salt State configuration files for deploying Opencart v.1.5.6.1 on an LAMP server
+Salt State configuration files for deploying the latest opencart on an LAMP server

 ## How to Run